What is a custom made foot orthotic?

 How will you cast my foot?

 We make our custom foot impressions using a foam box.
 The foam box technique involves pushing the foot into a foam box while the patient is in a semi-weight bearing position (sitting).
 This technique often used if someone cannot get on a table for plaster casting or if a less aggressive shell shape is desired.
-Our Chiropodist also uses a laser technology casting process.
-Please view the following video to learn more about this casting technique.

 Are orthotics covered by OHIP or extended health insurers?